Falcon4real/First-Project---Personal-Portfolio-/README.md

 ## Bugs
 ### Fixed bugs
-1. When validating my CSS code on W3C website, I kept receiving a 'Trailing Slash'.
-I manually eliminated all of them.
+1. During checking my website on W3C validator, I received some few errors with 'Trailing Slash'.
+I manually went through each of the them and eliminated all of them.
+2. Fixed the issue of fixed-width layouts and permanent horizontal positioning – replaced it with Bootstrap to create a responsive grid that adapts to all screen widths.

 ## Credits:
 - In the development of this project, I referenced back to Love Running and Walk-Through Projects for guidance and inspiration.
 Any re-used sections from the projects are credited in the source code through the comments.